 If you want to spend the day on Benagil beach, then

-Boat tour – As well as kayak rentals, there are several boats on Benagil beach that offer tours of the cave and the nearby coastline.
-These are entertaining and interesting trips and well worth the money to see the cave.
-When choosing a boat tour, bear in mind the size of the boat.
+Benagil boat tour – As well as kayak rentals, there are several boats on Benagil beach that offer tours of the cave and the nearby coastline.
+These are entertaining and interesting trips and well worth the money to see the Benagil cave.
+When choosing a cave trip, bear in mind the size of the boat.
 Smaller boats are best if you want to go all the way into the cave.
 Large boats will usually only take you to the entrance of the cave.

-We went for a Benagil Cave Boat Tour with Taruga Benagil Tours.
+We went on a Benagil Cave Tour with Taruga Benagil Tours.
 We can highly recommend this company as we really enjoyed our boat tour. 🙂

 How long is a Boat Trip to Algar de Benagil?